You can eat healthier by making a few swaps, such as choosing whole grains over refined grains and eating more protein.

 For one, it’s easier on your budget.

 Second, by cooking your food yourself, you’ll know exactly what is in it.
-You won’t have to wonder about any hidden unhealthy or high-calorie ingredients.
+You won’t have to wonder about any hidden unhealthy or high calorie ingredients.

-Exercise has been shown to improve your mood, as well as decrease feelings of depression, anxiety and stress (, , ).
+Good nutrition and exercise often go hand in hand.
+Exercise has been shown to improve your mood, as well as decrease feelings of depression, anxiety, and stress (

 These are the exact feelings that are most likely to contribute to emotional and binge eating (

-Aim to do about 30 minutes of moderate to high-intensity exercise each day, or simply take the stairs and go on short walks whenever possible.
+Aim to do about 30 minutes of moderate to high intensity exercise each day, or simply take the stairs and go on short walks whenever possible.